RSI Divergence

 Search Knowledge Base by Keyword

-RSI divergence occurs when a coin makes a new high or low in price but the RSI does not make a corresponding new high or low value.
 A bearish divergence forms when a coin price records a higher high and RSI forms a lower high.
 RSI does not confirm the new high and this shows weakening momentum.
-Bullish divergence, which is interpreted as a buy signal, occurs when price makes a new low, but the RSI value does not.
-Divergence signals tend to be more accurate on the longer time frames (min 1-hour charts).
+Bullish divergence, which is interpreted as a buy signal, occurs when the price makes a new low, but the RSI value does not.
+Divergence crypto signals tend to be more accurate on the longer time frames (min 1-hour charts).
 You get fewer false signals.